Zzzul/generator-docs-next/docs/upgrade-guide.md

 ## How to Update

-1. If you are still using [Laravel version 10.x](https://laravel.com/docs/10.x), please consider to read [Laravel 11.x upgrade guide](https://laravel.com/docs/11.x/upgrade)
+1. If you are still using [Laravel 10.x](https://laravel.com/docs/10.x), please consider reading the [Laravel 11.x upgrade guide](https://laravel.com/docs/11.x/upgrade)

 2. Update `composer.json` file